hoothin/PagetualGuide/docs/rules/insertPos.md

 # insertPos
->1 means insert before, 2 or "in" means just append to the bottom of target, default value is 1
+>1 means insert before; 2 or "in" means append to the bottom of the target.
+Default is 1.

 Example:
 --